EU calls on Azerbaijan to stop military activities in Karabakh | Law-Order

 EU calls on Azerbaijan to stop military activities in Karabakh

+The EU condemned on Tuesday the military escalation in Karabakh and called on Azerbaijan to stop its current military activities, the EU's foreign policy chief Josep Borrell said in a statement.
+"There is an urgent need to return to dialogue between Baku and Karabakh Armenians.

-The EU condemned on Tuesday the military escalation in Karabakh and called on Azerbaijan to stop its current military activities, EU's foreign chief Josep Borrell said in a statement.
+The EU condemned on Tuesday the military escalation in Karabakh and called on Azerbaijan to stop its current military activities, the EU's foreign policy chief Josep Borrell said in a statement.

-He added that the EU remains fully engaged in facilitating the dialogue between Azerbaijan and Armenia.
+"There is an urgent need to return to dialogue between Baku and Karabakh Armenians.
+This military escalation should not be used as a pretext to force the exodus of the local population", he said.
+He added that the EU remained fully engaged in facilitating the dialogue between Azerbaijan and Armenia.

+Azerbaijan on Tuesday launched "anti-terrorist activities" in the Nagorno-Karabakh region, saying its aim was to restore constitutional order and drive out what it called Armenian military formations there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)